TristanThrush/sal/README.md

-The following instructions were tested with OSX and Ubuntu.
+The following instructions were tested with OSX and Ubuntu with and without CUDA.

 Note that I use Git LFS, so you should clone this repository with ```git lfs clone```.